chris-pie/neuro-sdk-websocketpp/README.md

 [nlohmann/json](https://github.com/nlohmann/json) - header only version can be downloaded from that repo's releases page

 [zaphoyd/websocketpp](https://github.com/zaphoyd/websocketpp) - included as a submodule.
-This one requires Boost to be installed.
+This one requires asio (added in include folder).

 See example project in Test/RockPaperScissors.cpp for an idea of how to use this SDK.